lvgl/lvgl/docs/overview/img.rst

 *************

 Sometimes it takes a lot of time to open an image.
-Continuously decoding a PNG image or loading images from a slow external memory would be inefficient and detrimental to the user experience.
+Continuously decoding a PNG/JPEG image or loading images from a slow external memory would be inefficient and detrimental to the user experience.

-Therefore, LVGL caches a given number of images.
+Therefore, LVGL caches image data.
 Caching means some images will be left open, hence LVGL can quickly access them from ``dsc->img_data`` instead of needing to decode them again.